Setting up a blog for the first time can be SO overwhelming. When you’ve never had a blog before, it’s difficult to know what to include on your blog.

 Picture of You

 In addition to knowing about you, your readers want to see your face!
 Seeing who you are will help your readers to connect with you and think of you as a person instead of just a website.
-Something where they can clearly see your face is best.
+They want to see your face.
 Share a picture that shows your personality!
 The only real exception to this one is bloggers who are keeping their identity anonymous.

 Email Subscription Box